 The exercise of your powers is subject to the Insolvency Act, 1936 and chapter 14 of The Companies Act, 1973.

-Where, during the investigation of the affairs of the company, you uncover any wrongdoing on the part of the management of the company, or any debtor or creditor of the company, you will have the power to hold an enquiry to establish any liability on the part of any person.
-Additionally, should it be found that any disposal of company assets was made within 6 immediately preceding the company going into liquidation, you may set aside such dispositions.
+Where, during the investigation of the affairs of the company, you uncover any wrongdoing on the part of the management of the company or any debtor or creditor of the company you will have the power to hold an inquiry to establish any liability on the part of any person.
+Additionally should it be found that any disposal of company assets was made within 6 months immediately preceding the company going into liquidation, you may set aside such dispositions.

 At all times, you will be required to provide the Master of the High Court with any and all information that may be required by law to keep him up to date as to the progress of the company.
 Further, you will be required at all times to act with utmost transparency and integrity.